 Susan Harmon, Seattle, WA, is Co-Director of Meyerhar Productions, an independent film company she and her husband, Richard Meyer, founded in 2014.
 Along with Marc Hand, she co-founded and served as co-Managing Director of PMC for its first ten years.
 She currently serves on the PMC board after 40 years of experience as a public broadcasting executive including serving as Vice President for North Texas Public Broadcasting in Dallas/Ft.
 Worth and before that, as Station Manager for WAMU public radio in Washington, D.C.
 During her career, she was a board member of National Public Radio, Public Radio International and the Station Resource Group which she co-founded in 1984.
 Susan currently serves on the board of KING-FM in Seattle and on advisory boards at her alma mater, Wellesley College.

-Josh Mallamud (Vice Chair), Chicago, IL, is Chief Operating Officer at CityBase and formerly Senior Vice President of Corporate Development & Strategic Partnerships at Dialog Tech (formerly, ifbyphone), a marketing analytics SaaS platform.
+Josh Mallamud (Vice Chair), Chicago, IL, is Chief Executive Officer at Cartegraph, a leading provider of government software and services.
+He was formerly the Chief Operating Officer at CityBase and Senior Vice President of Corporate Development at Dialog Tech (formerly, ifbyphone), a marketing analytics SaaS platform.
 Prior to joining DialogTech, Josh founded, ran and successfully exited Jigocity, a leading social commerce platform based in Shanghai with operations cross AsiaPac.
 Josh has also served as a partner-track attorney in the Los Angeles based firm of Munger, Tolles & Olson, LLP and as a senior consultant at Semler Brossy Consulting Group.
 Josh also currently serves as a Board Advisor to Sentic Technologies a predictive analytics SaaS firm based in Ra’anana, Israel, and on the Board of Advisors of Aclaimant, a claims management software platform for the insurance industry.

 Fred Marienthal (Secretary/Treasurer), Denver, CO, is a partner in Kutak Rock LLP’s Denver office.
 He was recognized by Law Week Colorado as a “Lawyer of the Year” in 2010 for innovation and community service.
 Fred’s practice is focused on higher education facility financings, private activity bonds and nonprofit facility financings.
 He routinely serves as bond, disclosure and underwriter’s counsel on tax-exempt bond financings for public and nonprofit colleges and universities, charter and independent schools and charitable organizations.
 He serves as a board member for Kitchen Sisters Productions, the University of Colorado School of Public Affairs Advisory Board and the University of Colorado-Denver’s Chancellor’s Development Committee.